 New Students and Checking In at ARC

-After arriving in the US, or after transferring into The Tseng College, every new student must check in with the Office of Admissions, Registration and Client Services (ARC) and submit a Check-In Form along with copies from your passport.
+After arriving in the US, or after transferring into The Tseng College, every new student must check in with the Office of Admissions, Registration and Client Services (ARC).

 Throughout the entire time you are on an I-20 issued by the Tseng College, you must report the following to a DSO in ARC.
 Failure to do so can lead to termination of your I-20!